Loginistaken/DIMENSIONAL-wiz-XmillionD/Post_Binary-audio + video(Camera)speaks APC-ASCI.md

 That lets the two data streams (symbolic and binary) stay frame-locked.
 For example, symbol stream frame #423 and video frame #423 represent the same instant.

-So, your hybrid node or PC could:
+Hybrid node or PC could:

 Display the color video in real time,